Wajin (ancient people): Origin of the name

-"Wa (倭)" was the Chinese name for Japan in ancient times, but the oldest source on its origin is a document written in the 200s by the Wei official (魏の官人) Rujun (如淳), who argued that Wa was derived from the word "people" (人偏) who had the custom of "tattooing (委) on the face."
+"Wa" (倭 was the Chinese name for Japan in ancient times, but the oldest source on its origin is a document written in the 200s by the Wei official Rujun (如淳), who argued that Wa was derived from the radical "man" and custom of "tattooing (委) on the face."
 This theory is also supported by many Japanese scholars, as the indigenous Ainu people of Japan have the custom of tattooing (sinuye).
-Furthermore, Chinese from the Qin and Han dynasties to the Sui and Tang dynasties is known to have a pronunciation close to modern Cantonese, and even in modern Cantonese, the pronunciation of "委奴: Wainu (wai2 nou4)" and "倭奴: Wainu (wai1 nou4)," referring to the "Ainu (Wainu) people," has unchanged from ancient times to the present day.

 As Baiyue and Wu people

-The ethnic concept of "Wa-zoku (倭族, literally "Wa people")" encompasses a wide range of regions and does not limit to the Wajin of the Japanese archipelago.
+The ethnic concept of "Wa-zoku" (倭族, "Wa people") encompasses a wide range of regions and does not limit to the Wajin of the Japanese archipelago.
 According to Kenzaburo's theory, Wa-zoku are Wajin who came to the Japanese archipelago with rice crop, whose ancestor was the same as the Yayoi people.
 Torigoe says that the original place of the Wa-zoku is Yunnan.

-Suwa Haruo considered Wa-zoku to be part of Baiyue (百越) in southern China.
+Suwa Haruo considered Wa-zoku to be part of Baiyue in southern China.

 The Wajin (and the Yayoi) are possibly descendants of the Wu people.
 A large paddy ruins in the area was created around 450 BC, the Warring States period, in Kyushu, and a record states that "Wajin [were the] self-named descendants of Zhou".
 An influential theory states that the Wu people of the Yangtze River area that followed the hydroponic rice cultivation culture, which is also a symbol of Yangtze civilization, drifted to the Japanese archipelago around the 5th century BC, in collaboration with the destruction of the Kingdom of Wu.